 4. Most journals are available electronically.
 To access the journal online, click on "Online access" or select one of the specific vendor platforms listed in blue in the "View It" section.

 5. A select number of journals are available in print+electronic, or print only.
 Print journals are shelved on the second floor of the library and are denoted in Primo by the following label:

 What if the Library Doesn't Have a Journal or Article You Need?

 Google Scholar is Google’s tool for searching scholarly literature.

 Important Note: Google Scholar's search results are not exhaustive, so do not assume that you have found "everything" on your topic via Scholar.
 It is just one tool to employ in your searches.

-There are two main ways to search for books and e-books in the library collection:
+There are several ways to search for books and e-books in the library collection: